UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 {{</shell>}}

 ### Download cc2538-bsl
 To run cc2538-bsl.py you need to have python and pip installed on your system.
-If you don't have them installed `sudo apt update && sudo apt-get install python3-pip` should work.
+If you don't have them installed running the following commands should work: `sudo apt update && sudo apt-get install python3-pip`

-To download and extract cc2538-bsl run `wget -O cc2538-bsl.zip https://codeload.github.com/JelmerT/cc2538-bsl/zip/master && unzip cc2538-bsl.zip` in your terminal and to install required dependencies run `sudo pip3 install pyserial intelhex`.
+To download and extract cc2538-bsl run `wget -O cc2538-bsl.zip https://codeload.github.com/JelmerT/cc2538-bsl/zip/master && unzip cc2538-bsl.zip` in your terminal and to install the required dependencies run `sudo pip3 install pyserial intelhex`.

 ## Zigbee2mqtt
 Download the Z-Stack coordinator firmware from https://github.com/Koenkk/Z-Stack-firmware.
 The firmware you'll need can be found under `coordinator/Z-Stack_3.x.0/bin/CC26X2R_coordinator_<date>.zip`.
 Download and extract this.